J3-PT-Java-Bootcamp/Team2--HeatWave_TruckSeller/README.md

 ***

 <h1 >Truck Seller CRM </h1>
-<p text-align center >This is a project created by the team HEATWAVE.
+<p   >This is a project created by the team HEATWAVE.
 The project idea was to create a CRM that allows registered users to create leads and update them by utilizing queries</p>

 <h3><u>INTRO</u> --> </h3>
 <p>Before being able to create your first lead, you'll be met with a login screen, where you'll need to enter a predefined username and password.</p>